Is there anybody out there?

 That analogy is the first and most important point I want to make, though it’s a bit of a 30,000-foot conjecture.
 The rush of defensive moves we’re seeing to control access to a corporation’s intellectual property are only obvious as regards streaming video.
 Disney+ is the tipping point where it’s apparent to even the most casual consumer that copyright owners are walling up their content in direct-to-consumer (D2C) services.

 What’s missing from most of today’s essays is that DRM is a philosophy, not a technology.
 And that blocker I mentioned in the last paragraph?
-AWS solved that problem.
-Every song you stream via Spotify, every Netflix movie you watch resides on their servers, and is streaming to you thanks to their infrastructure.
+Amazon Web Services (AWS) has cleared it.
+Every song you stream via Spotify, every Netflix movie you watch resides on their servers and is streaming to you thanks to their infrastructure.
 Not even five years ago, this was a convoluted problem involving proprietary tech from a host of competing providers (Akamai, Cloudflare), who could cache the content in a geographically-aligned part of the world to ensure low latency and clean bandwidth through to regional internet service providers (ISPs).
 Added to that convergence, the onerously expensive unicorns you’d have to find to build a world-class mobile app have multiplied astride the simplification of application development in the cloud.
 In short, it’s now both comprehensible and cost-effective for copyright holders to cut out the service platforms that bring us streaming entertainment.

 In this respect, Netflix is Blockbuster.